-The LOB technique was created by the Goodyear Company in the early 1940s, before being adopted and developed by the U.S. Navy in the early-1950s.
-It was subsequently developed for industrial manufacturing and production control, as well as the basic concepts behind planning and scheduling in the construction industry.
+The Goodyear Company created the LOB technique in the early 1940s before being adopted and developed by the U.S. Navy in the early-1950s.
+It was subsequently developed for industrial manufacturing, production control, and the basic concepts behind planning and scheduling in the construction industry.

 AcqLinks and References: